VAK42/CV/ReadMe.md

 ## 1. Project Overview & Architectural Vision

-This Documentation Provides An In-Depth Technical Analysis Of The **CV (Computer Vision)** Repository, A Specialized Fall Detection System Designed For Real-Time Surveillance And Safety Monitoring.
-The Core Application Leverages State-Of-The-Art Pose Estimation Models To Analyze Human Movement Patterns And Detect Anomalous Events Such As Falls.
+This Documentation Provides An In-Depth Technical Analysis Of The **CV (Computer Vision)** Repository, A Specialized Fall Detection System Designed For Real-Time Surveillance & Safety Monitoring.
+The Core Application Leverages State-Of-The-Art Pose Estimation Models To Analyze Human Movement Patterns & Detect Anomalous Events Such As Falls.

-The System Is Built Upon **Python** And Integrates **Ultralytics YOLOv11** For Robust Keypoint Extraction, Optimized With **OpenVINO** For High-Performance Inference On Intel Hardware.
+The System Is Built Upon **Python** & Integrates **Ultralytics YOLOv11** For Robust Keypoint Extraction, Optimized With **OpenVINO** For High-Performance Inference On Intel Hardware.
 It Features A Multi-Threaded Architecture To Decouple Inference From Video Rendering, Ensuring Smooth Playback Even Under Computational Load.
-Beyond Detection, The System Includes Automated Event Logging, Video Clippings Of Incidents, And Audio Alerts, Making It A Complete End-To-End Solution For Automated Monitoring.
+Beyond Detection, The System Includes Automated Event Logging, Video Clippings Of Incidents, & Audio Alerts, Making It A Complete End-To-End Solution For Automated Monitoring.

-From An Architectural Perspective, The Project Is Structured Around A Main Execution Loop That Orchestrates Video Capture, Asynchronous Inference, Heuristic-Based Logic Analysis, And I/O Operations (Disk Writing And Audio Playback).
+From An Architectural Perspective, The Project Is Structured Around A Main Execution Loop That Orchestrates Video Capture, Asynchronous Inference, Heuristic-Based Logic Analysis, & I/O Operations (Disk Writing & Audio Playback).

 ---